thumbnail image

 In 2012, I moved to London where I worked as caseloading midwife & team leader providing continuity of care and home births.
 This was one of my best professional and personal experiences.
 I have learnt the importance of trusting relationship, how to work with integrity.
 I advocated for women, supported their choices regardless of guidelines.
 I am so grateful I have witnessed so many gentle and undisturbed births.

-In 2015 I graduated at the London School of Hygiene and Tropical Medicine, MSc in Reproductive and Sexual Health Research.
+In late 2014 I graduated at the London School of Hygiene and Tropical Medicine, MSc in Reproductive and Sexual Health Research.

 My midwifery team in London 2012-2016